 The Consequences of Your Settlement Decision

-Never negotiate your own settlement.
-Once you formalize your settlement, you can’t go back and change your mind if you discover your injuries are far worse or more expensive than you thought—and they usually are.
+Never negotiate your own workers’ compensation settlement.
+Once you formalize your back injury settlement, you can’t go back and change your mind if you discover your back injuries are far worse or more expensive than you thought—and they usually are.

 Here are some additional points to keep in mind:

-- When you settle, you give up your rights to collect future medical and wage loss benefits.
+- When you reach a workers’ compensation back injury settlement, you give up your rights to collect future medical and wage loss benefits.